 and the Honorable Frederic N. Smalkin on the United States District Court for the District of Maryland.
 Renee graduated from the University of Baltimore School of Law, summa cum laude, and from

 Join us for lunch and hear from economist Dr. Daraius Irani.
+Dr. Irani will give an update on Maryland's economy.

 Andrew is a Tax Manager at YHB, where he plays a pivotal role in assisting individuals and small businesses in optimizing their financial strategies and minimizing tax liabilities.
 Andrew leverages his extensive public accounting experience to bring a wealth of knowledge and expertise to his role, offering a range of tax and accounting services.